Meet our Board of Directors

 Trish is a faculty member of Hudson Valley Community College and an experienced social worker.
 She is fully aware of how best practice models impact an agency’s effectiveness – in particular when it comes to homelessness, generational poverty, and addressing the effect the trauma of homelessness has on children.
 Trish’s knowledge, dedication

-As a social worker with a long history of passionate service to those in need, especially as the former Executive Director of Vanderheyden Hall and a consultant to the non-profit sector, Ms. Mappes brings a wealth of first-hand experience and knowledge to St. Paul’s Center.
+As a social worker with a long history of passionate service to those in need, and the former Executive Director of Vanderheyden Hall and a consultant to the non-profit sector, Ms. Mappes brings a wealth of first-hand experience and knowledge to St. Paul’s Center.
 “Through my involvement with St. Paul’s Center, I feel I can make a difference in a way that is meaningful to me, impactful to the families we

 When it comes to dedication to